smittytone/FontWrangler/README.md

 - 1.2.0 *Unreleased*
     - Added ten new fonts.
     - Optionally highlight the app’s new fonts.
 Default: true.
+    - Separate help for iPhone and iPad versions.
 - 1.1.2 *21 February 2021*
     - Added ten new fonts.
     - Replace **Help** button with a menu to support addition of future features.